d18c7db/Gauntlet_FPGA/readme.md

 10  9 15
 ...
 </pre>
-Currently only the Video section of the arcade game is being implemented and debugged (sheets 8 though 16 in the schematic).
-Because there is no CPU to run the game, for simulation purposes the video RAMs are initialized with data dumped from MAME so as to produce the relevant game screens.
+To start with, the Video section of the arcade game was implemented and debugged (sheets 8 though 16 in the schematic).
+Because there was no CPU to run the game, for simulation purposes the video RAMs are initialized with data dumped from MAME so as to produce the relevant game screens.

+Progress has been made and the game has been successfully run on a Pipistrello FPGA board with a custom add-on board which has a 2Mx16 SRAM chip rated at 10ns access time.
+This is needed because there is no space inside the FPGA to store all the game ROMs.

 ## Platform Information